Skip navigation

 Important Dates

-• First decision: Within approximately 30 days of submission deadline; determining whether your manuscript will proceed through our blind review process.
+• First decision: Within approximately 30 days of submission deadline.

 Note: CERJ does not charge for submission and publication.